eduflornet/cka-study-guide/docs/extension_interfaces_CNI_CSI_CRI.md

     - RuntimeService – manage containers (create / start / exec / attach / etc.)
 **Kubelet** calls the container runtime (or a shim) over a Unix socket.
 Depending on your container runtime of choice, you will need to supply the appropriate value for the ``` --cri-socket``` option:  ``` sudo kubeadm init --cri-socket=unix:///var/run/containerd containerd.sock ```

-**CNI**
-Kubernetes kubelets create Pods, which requires the kubelet to configure pod networking.
-The CNI plugin is selected by passing kubelet the ``` --network-plugin=cni ``` command-line option. **Kubelet** reads a file from ```--cni-conf-dir ``` (default ```/etc/cni/net.d ```) and uses the CNI configuration from that file to set up each pod’s network.
+**CNI** Kubernetes kubelets create Pods, which requires the kubelet to configure pod networking.
+The **CNI** plugin is selected by passing kubelet the ``` --network-plugin=cni ``` command-line option. **Kubelet** reads a file from ```--cni-conf-dir ``` (default ```/etc/cni/net.d ```) and uses the CNI configuration from that file to set up each pod’s network.
 The CNI configuration file must match the CNI specification.
 Any required CNI plugins referenced by the configuration must be present in ``` --cni-bin-dir ``` (default ``` /opt/cni/bin ```).
 It is the CNI plugin’s responsibility to, among other things, assign IP addresses to pods in the cluster.
 Different CNI plugins will achieve this in different ways.

-**CSI**
-CSI is a standard for exposing block and file storage systems to containerized workloads on container orchestration systems like Kubernetes.
+**CSI** is a standard for exposing block and file storage systems to containerized workloads on container orchestration systems like Kubernetes.
 Allows third parties to write and deploy plugins exposing new storage systems in Kubernetes without ever having to touch the core Kubernetes code.

 How it works: